 Students applying for a Dissertation Fellowship must submit the following documents:

-- Dissertation prospectus with bibliography (in word or pdf format only, not to exceed 15 pages without bibliography, 11 point sans serif font, 1.5 line spacing, no kerning, one-inch margins).
+- Dissertation prospectus with a bibliography (in doc/docx or pdf format only, not to exceed 15 pages without bibliography, 11 point sans serif font, 1.5 line spacing, no kerning, one-inch margins).
 The prospectus should both accurately describe the dissertation project and clearly demonstrate its impact on contemporary European Studies.

 - Current CV.